 However, the Texas Tech team found no ultimate difference when it came to the overall emotional impact of Facebook cheating.
 People whose partners cheated online experienced equally strong emotional responses to the betrayal.
-These individuals typically felt shock, anger, hurt and a loss of trust in their partners.
+These individuals typically felt shocked, anger, hurt, and lost trust in their partners.

 Standing By Your Own Feelings About a Partner’s Online Activity

 Individuals and relationships are all unique.
 The behavior that individuals consider to be acceptable, as well as the boundaries that have been set for relationships, are never exactly the same.